tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

-﻿# Clean Architecture Program Generator
+﻿# Clean Architecture Style Code Generator
-Program Generator to **generate** Clean Architecture based project structure for Visual studio Solution containing Repositories, Services and Controllers.
+This is a .Net Core Clean Architecture style code generator which will generate Domain project containing entities; Application project containing repository interfaces, service interfaces, service implementations; Persistence project containg ApplicationDbcontext, repository implementations; it will also generate controllers for each entity in the WebAPI or WEBMVC project.

 ---
 ## Table of Contents